How to Bring a NiMH Battery Back to Life?

 How to Charge NiMH Batteries After Long Storage

 The safest way to handle an old battery is not to rush it.
-If you are learning how to charge NiMH batteries after long storage, start with inspection, contact cleaning, and a slow controlled charge.
+If you are learning how to recharge NiMH batteries after long storage, start with inspection, contact cleaning, and a slow controlled charge.
 Fast charging a deeply discharged cell can create heat before you know whether the battery is stable.

 Signs a NiMH Battery Cannot Be Recovered